 +32 2 614 81 25

-Elias Kruithof is a junior researcher connected to Interface Demography since 2021.
-He holds master degrees in sociology (VUB, 2021) and law (KUL, 2018).
-Currently, he works on different research projects around the digitalisation of work and open data archives.
+Jens Doms is a junior researcher connected to Interface Demography since 2021.
+He holds a bachelor’s degree in communications management (Arteveldehogeschool, 2019) and a master’s degree in sociology (VUB, 2021).
+Currently, he is involved in several research projects on topics such as digitalisation of work and well-being at work.

 Department of Economics (ECON) – KU Leuven